geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 have to be concrete enough to implement, interfaces have to be specified _and actually used_.
 Foundational architectural decisions can't be deferred, but they also don't have to be made all at once.
 This allows you to test internally, both manually and automatically, ideally through all levels of integration.
-You'll catch wrong assumptions fast, and when it's still cheap to correct them, and can ultimately deliver a product early.
+You'll catch wrong assumptions while it's still cheap to correct them, and can ultimately deliver a product early.

 ## Conclusion

 The examples in Kniberg's original article are all excellent illustrations of good development practices.
 What made them work wasn't the skateboard, it was the fact that the early releases were all thin, integrated vertical slices.
-Gathering early user feedback was used to inform future iterations, which incrementally built on the engineering decisions in their predecessors.
+Gathering early user feedback was used to inform future iterations.
+Those were incrementally built on the engineering decisions in their predecessors.
-The skateboard metaphor obscures that last part.
+The skateboard metaphor obscures that part.
 If you think "skateboard", it's easy to forget that earlier versions lay the groundwork for their successive increments.

 Think "vertical slices" instead.
-They are simpler, testable, and most importantly you'll be forced to make decisions that lay the groundwork for subsequent increments.
+They are simpler, testable, and most importantly: you'll be forced to make decisions that lay the groundwork for subsequent increments.
 To my mind, that's a better mental model of a good incremental development process, and one that's both well-known and worth repeating.